sylvanc/pony-lecture/slides.md

 * <!-- .element: class="fragment"--> Sending a message to an actor is like making a method call on an object.
 * <!-- .element: class="fragment"--> But it doesn't return a value to the caller (i.e. it's uni-directional).
-* <!-- .element: class="fragment"--> And the actor only promises to eventually respond to the message (i.e. it's  asynchronous).
+* <!-- .element: class="fragment"--> And the actor only promises to eventually react to the message (i.e. it's asynchronous).
 * <!-- .element: class="fragment"--> So a message is "fire and forget": when you send a message, you know something will happen... later.

 ----